danwinship/iptables-wrappers-old/README.md

       COPY iptables-wrapper-installer.sh /root
       RUN /root/iptables-wrapper-installer.sh

+`iptables-wrapper-installer.sh` will install new `iptables`, `ip6tables`, `iptables-restore`, `ip6tables-restore`, `iptables-save`,
-Other software in the container can then just run "iptables", "iptables-save", etc, normally.
-The first time iptables runs, it will figure out which mode the system is using and then update the `/usr/sbin/iptables`, etc, links to point to either the nft or legacy versions as appropriate.
+and `ip6tables-save` wrappers in `/usr/sbin`.
+Other software in the container can then just run "`iptables`", "`iptables-save`", etc, normally.
+The first time any of the wrappers runs, it will figure out which mode the system is using and then update the links in `/usr/sbin` to point to either the nft or legacy copies of iptables as appropriate.